luci/luci-py/appengine/swarming/doc/Schemas.md

   - TaskToRunShard has the key ID as `dimensions_hash` value is calculated as an int32 from the TaskRequest.properties.dimensions dictionary.
   - PerformanceStats has key ID = 1.
-  - BotTaskDimensions and TaskDimensions have key ID `dimensions_hash`.
-This value is calculated as an int32 from the TaskRequest.properties.dimensions dictionary.

 ## Notes